-Stem cells serve as a repair system for the body because they have the potential to develop into many different types of cells.
+Cellular tissue serves as a repair system for the body because they have the potential to develop into many different types of cell tissue.
 Growth factors jump start and maintain regeneration of new tissues which contributes to healing of the damaged area.
-These newly introduced cells attract existing cells to begin the growth of new tissue and to aid in the remodeling of damaged, old tissue.
+These newly introduced cell tissue attracts existing ones to begin the growth of new tissue and to aid in the remodeling of damaged, old tissue.

 Amniotic fluid also possesses protease inhibitors and hyaluronic acid.
 Protease inhibitors aid in halting damage to cartilage in an arthritic joint.
 Hyaluronic acid acts as lubricant, potentially easing painful symptoms associated with degraded cartilage within a joint.

-It is important to note that the MSC or stem cell count in amniotic fluid is far less than that found in the umbilical cord but can still offer significant relief for painful joints.
+It is important to note that the cell count in amniotic fluid is far less than that found in the umbilical cord but can still offer significant relief for painful joints.

 How Does It Aid In Healing?

 The different growth factors in amniotic fluid all contribute to triggering the body’s natural healing response to potentially help strengthen and repair the area.
 Amniotic injections contain abundant substances that promote healthy tissue regeneration.
 These components include cytokines, growth factors, fibrinogen, collagen, hyaluronic acid and messenger RNA.

 The cellular tissue in the amniotic fluid act like seeds hoping to bring new life to the area.
 The growth factors act like water providing nutrients and attracting cell tissue from your own body to help initiate healing process.
 All of these work together to prevent further damage from occurring and trigger your body to respond with the different factors in the fluid.

 Is This Safe?